Maroc02/Piece-Of-Mind/README.md

 ```

 ## Notes
 This theme is inspired by the **Kanagawa** color palette and is based on [rishav12s's unreleased Kanagawa theme](https://github.com/rishav12s/Kanagawa).
-His repository also includes additional potential wallpapers.
+His repository also includes additional possible wallpapers.